xraypy/xraylarch/doc/fitting/overview.rst

   of squares of the residual.
 These must be **parameters** (discussed below) that are held in a single **parameter group**.
-This can either be simple Larch group or a specialized `ParameterGroup` (see :ref:`param-constraints-label`).
+This can either be simple Larch group or a specialized `ParameterGroup` (see :ref:`param-parm_group-label`).
 With both options, the group can contain non-parameter values as well as parameters.

   2. An **objective function** to calculate the residual array.
 This will be a Larch function that takes the **parameter group** described